 The Rematch Between Ric Flair and Jack Veneno

 The rematch between Ric Flair and Jack Veneno was set for August 29th, 1982, and it is seldom spoken of by the Dominican fans.
 They and the media seem to blend both matches into one!
 In the rematch, Ric Flair was accompanied by Roddy Piper, who was there to instigate the fans (as if that was necessary!) and to interfere in the match, making sure that Flair got the upper hand and the victory.
-Ric Flair mentions in his book that Jack Veneno was in the eyes of the Dominican fans “the NWA Worlds Heavyweight champion.”
-Jack Veneno himself has admitted, as mentioned above, that he was not the champion entering this match.
+In his book, Ric Flair mentions that Jack Veneno was in the eyes of the Dominican fans, “the NWA Worlds Heavyweight champion.”
+As mentioned above, Jack Veneno himself has admitted that he was not the champion entering this match.
 What gives?
-Anyways… moving forward.
+Anyway… moving forward.

-When Roddy Piper made his move and tripped Jack Veneno as planned, Ric Flair says in his book and in later interviews that the soldiers around the ring pointed their rifles at Piper’s head.
-According to the Dominican newspapers, Flair, after seeing the situation was heating up and understanding that their original finish would not go well with the fans, went for a suplex but Veneno blocked it and rolled the Nature Boy into a small package for the victory.
+When Roddy Piper made his move and tripped Jack Veneno as planned, Ric Flair says in his book and later interviews that the soldiers around the ring pointed their rifles at Piper’s head.
+According to the Dominican newspapers, Flair, after seeing the situation, was heating up and understanding that their original finish would not go well with the fans, went for a suplex, but Veneno blocked it and rolled the Nature Boy into a small package for the victory.

-Flair goes on to relate in his book a different story, saying that he allowed Jack Veneno to pin him by pulling him atop of himself and yelled at the referee to count.
-Once the referee slapped the mat three times, Flair, taking note of the situation reaching a boil around him, shouted at Jack Veneno, “Put on the belt!
+Flair relates in his book a different story, saying that he allowed Jack Veneno to pin him by pulling him atop of himself and yelled at the referee to count.
+Once the referee slapped the mat three times, Flair, taking note of the situation, reaching a boil around him, shouted at Jack Veneno, "Put on the belt!
 Do you hear me?
 You’re the fuckin’ champion!
-Wear the fuckin’ belt!”
+Wear the fuckin’ belt!"
 Invader #1 (Jose Gonzalez later accused of murdering Bruiser Brody) ran into the ring and rushed both Piper and Flair to the dressing rooms.
-Flair claims that he only got $5,000 this second time around and Piper got $500 and a spittoon full of cocaine.
+Flair claims that he only got $5,000 this second time around, and Piper got $500 and a spittoon full of cocaine.

 On this second occasion, however, Flair did take the belt back with him.
 "According to Dominican wrestling fans, Jack Veneno not only defeated Ric Flair for the NWA World Heavyweight Championship, but he retained the gold in a rematch," says Flair.